 The average annual homeowners insurance premium is about $1,200, according to data from the Insurance Information Institute.
 The most expensive states for homeowners insurance are Louisiana ($1,967), Texas ($1,937), Florida ($1,918), Oklahoma ($1,875) and Kansas ($1,548).

 Some states and insurance companies have recognized the ongoing need for relief among consumers across the U.S. In California, Insurance Commissioner Ricardo Lara extended a notice, originally issued on April 14, asking insurance companies to provide their policyholders with a 60-day grace period to pay their premiums until July 14, 2020.
+That order has not been extended.

 “Consumers who have lost their jobs or businesses due to this crisis deserve flexibility in paying their premiums, just like any other,” Commissioner Lara said in a statement.
 “I am asking insurance companies to be mindful of the revenue stream Californians have consistently provided to insurers over the years, stand with their customers in this crisis and extend grace periods an additional 60 days.”